• Skip to primary navigation

 Crumble Topping

-• ½ cup instant oatmeal (I use Bob's Red Mill Gluten Free Quick Cooking Oats)
+• ½ cup instant oatmeal - I use Bob's Red Mill Gluten Free Quick Cooking Oats

-• ¼ cup gluten free flour blend with xanthan gum (I use Bob's Red Mill 1 to 1 Baking Flour)
+• ¼ cup gluten free flour blend with xanthan gum - I use Bob's Red Mill 1 to 1 Baking Flour

 • ¼ cup sugar

-• 1 tsp cinnamon
+• 1 teaspoon cinnamon

-• ¼ cup butter or coconut oil (melted)
+• ¼ cup butter or coconut oil - melted

-• 1 tbsp chopped pecans (*optional)
+• 1 tablespoon chopped pecans - *optional

-• 1 tbsp raisins (*optional)
+• 1 tablespoon raisins - *optional

 Instructions